top of page

 1 HOUR COMMITMENT

-To help the Library with sanitizing toys or wiping down picture books email Madison, the Teen Services Librarian, to let her know what day and time you’d like to come in.
+To help the Library with sanitizing toys or wiping down picture books email the library to let us know what day and time you’d like to come in.

 • All in-person volunteers must have a Volunteer Form on file.
-Please fill one out and email it to Madison, or print it and bring it with you the first time you come to volunteer.
+Please fill one out and email it, or print it and bring it with you the first time you come to volunteer.

 • Make sure to bring headphones so you can listen to music or an audiobook while you’re working.